 - ensure the production of reliable financial reporting to support internal decision-making and service the needs of shareholders

 General description of the financial reporting process

-CapMan’s business model is based on having a local presence in the Finland, Sweden, Norway and Russia, and operating the organisation across national borders.
-CapMan’s subsidiaries in six countries report their results on a monthly basis to the parent company.
+CapMan’s business model is based on having a local presence in the Finland, Sweden and Russia, and operating the organisation across national borders.
+CapMan’s subsidiaries in seven countries report their results on a monthly basis to the parent company.
 The accounting function is outsourced except for Finland and Sweden.

 Financial reporting process control

 The Board has the overall responsibility for the proper arrangement of internal control and risk management over financial reporting.
 The Board has appointed the Audit Committee to undertake the more specific tasks in relation to financial reporting process control such as monitoring the financial statements reporting process, the supervision of the financial reporting process and monitoring the efficiency of the company’s internal control.
 The Audit Committee also reviews regularly the main features of the internal control and risk management systems pertaining to the financial reporting process.

 The management of the Group is responsible for the implementation of internal control and risk management processes and for ascertaining their operational effectiveness.
 The management is also responsible for ensuring that the company’s accounting practices comply with laws and regulations and that the company’s financial matters are managed in a reliable and consistent manner.

 The CEO leads the risk management process by defining and allocating responsibility areas.
 The CEO has nominated the Group’s CFO as risk manager to be in charge of coordinating the overall risk management process.
 The risk manager reports regularly to the Audit Committee on matters concerning internal control and risk management.
 The management has allocated responsibility for establishing more specific internal control policies and procedures to personnel in charge of different functions.
 Management and accounting department possess appropriate levels of authority and responsibility to facilitate effective internal control over financial reporting.